(This page revised October 28, 2013)

 Aft of the barrel threads, the Finger tip was an ordinary lever-filler.
 Its cap, too, was relatively ordinary despite the remarkably clean look of its partially inset wrap-over gold-filled clip and the lateral “stacked coin” grooving adjacent to the band.
 What made the pen special was its gripping section and nib (U.S. Patents Nos D140,696 and 2,432,112).
 Seemingly intended to out-“51” the “51”, the section is a bullet-shaped shell of brightly brushed stainless steel.
 The nib (U.S. Patent No D140,695) is inset flush with the shell’s surface, giving the pen a futuristic look.
 (Fischler and Schneider’s Fountain Pens and Pencils, the Golden Age of Writing Instruments describes the Finger tip as a “Buck Rogers-like, spaceship-shaped pen.”)

 Filling the entire shell, excepting only the space immediately below the nib, is a core of hard rubber.
 Within that hard rubber core‘s bore is an unorthodox feed arrangement.
-The feed itself has a single square channel, more like a deep ditch, running from its distal end, which is exposed to the sac, all the way forward to the end of the feed, which is itself a little shorter than the hard rubber core inside the shell.
+The feed itself has a single square channel, more like a deep ditch, running from its back end, which is exposed to the sac, all the way forward to the end of the feed, which is itself a little shorter than the hard rubber core inside the shell.
 The actual ink channel, so to speak, is a strip of 14K gold formed into a long U-channel and inserted into the ditch.
-Near its proximal end, the gold channel bends upward toward the under surface of the nib, where it curves downward again to lie along that surface until it reaches the end of the feed.
+Near its front end, the gold channel bends upward toward the under surface of the nib, where it curves downward again to lie along that surface until it reaches the end of the feed.
 The feed is not a tight fit in the section’s bore.
 Instead, it can slide relatively freely to allow for adjustment, and it is secured in place by a film of wax.

 The unusual feed was the source of the pen’s initial unreliability.
 The gold insert was not shaped well to encourage capillary action, and when the nib was lifted away from it by the user’s writing pressure, the feed simply could not maintain flow.
 The solution to this problem lay in redesigning the nib’s dynamics.